serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 </details>

-If you want to mark an instance as being overridable, as well as it being able to safely override other instances, you can use the `OVERLAPS` pragme.
+If you want to mark an instance as being overridable, as well as it being able to safely override other instances, you can use the `OVERLAPS` pragma.
 So in our example, you can use the `OVERLAPS` pragma in either of these instances, and it will work.